Tanzyingsz/DDM-Dissertation/【Daily】dev diary.md

 Overview of everyday progress.
+**10 JUNE**
+Build site map.
+Collect background information for literature review.
+Test on webflow.

+**9 JUNE**
+Literature review.

-**7 JUNE**
+**8 JUNE**
 Organize the questionnaire result.
 Draft the project brief.

 **7 JUNE**
 Stroytelling website questionnaire collection 3/10.
 Analysis the 10storytelling websites.
 Sketch the logo.
-Prepare for filling the proejct list.
+Prlogoepare for filling the proejct list.
 Begin to answer the question list sent by John 1/22.

 **6 JUNE**
 Went through 100+ websites, picked the storytelling ones, prepared questionnaires to test the target audience taste on modern storytelling websites.